Thousands cross borders out of Ukraine, men told to stay and fight | Business

 Thousands cross borders out of Ukraine, men told to stay and fight

-Tens of thousands of Ukrainians, mostly women and children, crossed into Poland, Romania, Hungary and Slovakia on Friday as Russian missiles pounded the capital Kyiv and men of fighting age were told to remain.
+* War could drive 5 million to flee abroad - U.N. agencies * Tens of thousands pour into neighbouring countries * Men of fighting age unable to cross border (Adds quotes, details, German foreign minister) By Alan Charlish and Fedja Grulovic MEDYKA, Poland/SIGHETU MARMATIEI, Romania, Feb 25 (Reuters) - T ens of thousands of Ukrainians, mostly women and children, crossed into Poland, Romania, Hungary and Slovakia on Friday as Russian missiles pounded the capital Kyiv and men of fighting age were told to remain.

+* War could drive 5 million to flee abroad - U.N. agencies * Tens of thousands pour into neighbouring countries

+* Men of fighting age unable to cross border (Adds quotes, details, German foreign minister) By Alan Charlish and Fedja Grulovic

-Tens of thousands of Ukrainians, mostly women and children, crossed into Poland, Romania, Hungary and Slovakia on Friday as Russian missiles pounded the capital Kyiv and men of fighting age were told to remain.
-Many waited for hours in freezing conditions to leave Ukraine after Russian President Vladimir Putin launched an invasion.
+MEDYKA, Poland/SIGHETU MARMATIEI, Romania, Feb 25 (Reuters) - T ens of thousands of Ukrainians, mostly women and children, crossed into Poland, Romania, Hungary and Slovakia on Friday as Russian missiles pounded the capital Kyiv and men of fighting age were told to remain.
+Many waited for hours in freezing conditions to leave Ukraine after Russian President Vladimir Putin launched the invasion, with lines of cars snaking for several kilometres towards some border crossings.

-Iryna, 36, and her mother set out from Kyiv on Thursday with her two girls aged 2 and 4, before crossing into Ubla in Slovakia.
-"We left my husband there, so he is still there supporting our government," she said on Friday at a hotel in the border town of Snina.
-"We pray for Ukraine and I hope everything will be fine," she said.

 Border authorities said 29,000 people had entered Poland from Ukraine on Thursday, and about half had indicated they were fleeing the war.
 In Romania, more than 10,000 Ukrainians had arrived on Thursday, and nearly 3,000 in Slovakia.
 Poland's deputy interior minister Paweł Szefernaker said Ukrainian bus drivers were unable to drive across the border as conscription-age men were being held back in Ukraine.